stefanvstein/testify/README.md

 The eval- functions takes a optional map of options:

 `:test-comment` is a var of the macro used as test comment default value `#'testify/test-comment`.
-It can be changed to make selective runs in the same namespace.
+It can be changed to make selective evaluation runs in the same namespace.

 *Note that `eval-all` will evaluate the whole file representing the name space into a new anonymous namespace.
 If the optional test comment macro is defined here, it will most likely not match that when defined in test-comment option.
 Just put additional test-comment definitions in another namespace when using `eval-all`.*

-`:new-classpath?` is a boolean telling whether each test-comment should run in a new class-loader, so that locally defined types are omitted after each test comment.
+`:new-classpath?` is a boolean telling whether each test-comment should evaluated in a new class-loader, so that locally defined types are omitted after each test comment.
 This is set for `eval-as-use` and `eval-all`.

 `:keep-ns-on-exception?` is set to  omit removing any tear-off name space on thrown exception.
 Can be used to investigate circumstances.